-WHAT IS THE CRA MODEL?
+WHAT IS THE CONCRETE REPRESENTATIONAL ABSTRACT MODEL?

 The CRA Model is an instructional approach for teaching math.
 It consists of three phases:

 In the concrete phase, we focus on using hands-on manipulatives.
 Students should be able to move and manipulate 3D objects to represent their thinking.
 An example of this might be base ten blocks to represent an addition expression.